Metaxytherium: Evolution

 While M. krahuletzi and M. medium go through only relatively slight morphological changes, M. serresii represents a strange diversion from the overall trend observed among the European Metaxytherium chronospecies.
 Generally, the European forms of this genus seemed to grow to progressively larger sizes beginning with M. krahuletzi and culminating in M. subapenninum.
 M. serresii however is notably smaller than its ancestors and descendants.
 Originally, Domning and Thomas suggested that this drastic reduction in body size may have been a direct result of the Messinian salinity crisis, creating suboptimal conditions for the European seagrass fields and in turn affecting the sirenian population until the plant life could recover.
 The drastic increase in tusk size would also support this hypothesis, suggesting that when faced with declining resources, the European Metaxytherium adapted to better exploit what was available, including the rhizomes of seagrasses.
 However, more recent discoveries from Italy suggest that M. serresii already existed by the time of the Messinian Salinity Crisis, and the dwarfing may instead be a result of the Tortonian Salinity Crisis (7.8 - 7.3 Ma).
 Although earlier than previously assumed, the circumstances that caused the size decrease have remained similar.
 The relict species M. subapenninum represents the last stage of evolution of the European Metaxytherium, returning to and even exceeding the body size of the early and middle Miocene species while continuing the increase in tusk size and strengthening rostral reinforcement.
 Like M. serresii, M. subapenninum was endemic to the Mediterranean following the isolation of the Paratethys that previously supported Metaxytherium.
 Despite its adaptations to the cooling climate, Metaxytherium subapenninum failed to change its seagrass based diet in the same way the hydrodamalines of the Bering Sea did, eventually dying out towards the end of the Pliocene as temperatures continued to drop.

 The presence of Metaxytherium species on the western coast of the Americas, in addition to their close phylogenetic ties with the Hydrodamalinae, has been suggested to represent a second anagenetic lineage starting with M. crataegense entering Peru via the Central American Seaway.
-M. arctodites has been hypothesized to be a direct descendent of this species found further north along the Mexican and Californian coastline.
+M. arctodites has been hypothesized to be a direct descendant of this species found further north along the Mexican and Californian coastline.
 The hypothesis also suggests that this northern lineage would further give rise to Dusisiren and eventually culminate in the algae specialist Hydrodamalis, which persisted until historic times.
 Unlike the European forms, which continuously evolved larger tusks to deal with the environmental changes of the Late Miocene Mediterranean, the American lineage took a different approach, gradually shrinking their tusks until losing their teeth entirely in Hydrodamalinae.